jordantwells42/spotify-API-apps/README.md

 # Spotify_API_Apps
- A collection of apps maed using the Spotify API
+ A collection of apps made using the Spotify API